kdeldycke/click-extra/docs/commands.md

 This is an expected behavior: it allows you to add your own options to the preset of `extra_command` and `extra_group`.

-To ovveride this, you can directly provide the base decorator with options via the `params=` argument:
+To override this, you can directly provide the base decorator with options via the `params=` argument:

 ```{eval-rst}
 .. click:example::